dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
+  Never let your schooling interfere with your education.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (893 days)
+## 🌟 Experiences (894 days)

 ### 🧮 Programming languages